Red-eye gravy

 Red-eye gravy is a thin sauce often seen in the cuisine of the Southern United States and associated with the country ham of that region.
-Other names for this sauce include poor man's gravy, bird-eye gravy, bottom sop, cedar gravy, and red ham gravy.
+Other names for this sauce include poor man's gravy, bird-eye gravy, bottom slop, cedar gravy, and red ham gravy.
 The gravy is made from the drippings of pan-fried country ham mixed with black coffee.
 Red-eye gravy is often served over ham, grits or biscuits.

 A common practice is to dip the inner sides of a split biscuit into the gravy in order to add flavor and keep the biscuit from being too dry when a piece of country ham is added between the two halves, sometimes called the Southern "ham biscuit".
 (The Appalachian ham biscuit is simply a biscuit with country ham.)
 Another popular way to serve red-eye gravy, especially in parts of Alabama, is with mustard or ketchup mixed in with the gravy.
-Biscuits are then dipped ("sopped" in Southern English) in the gravy.
+Biscuits are then dipped in the gravy.